JohanKJSchreurs/demo-for-engie/docs/troubleshooting.md

 4. Next, use the `flask init-db` command on the web container to create the database table `person`.

+This command is just easier than using psql to create the table.

 ```
 docker exec -ti demo-for-engie_web_1 flask init-db
 ```